 Duluth is recognized as a model city for Gwinnett County.
 With a perfect blend of small businesses, entrepreneurial enterprise, major corporations and visionary developers, Duluth has the charm of its historic downtown, as well as a reputation as a strong residential and corporate home.
 Despite phenomenal growth, it has retained its small-town character, where personal camaraderie, spirited by annual holiday and festive events, is savored.

 The arts are thriving in Duluth, with a multitude of experiences in its Downtown District including the Red Clay Music Foundry, featuring Eddie Owen Presents.
 The city is home to the Duluth Fine Arts League (DFAL), a 501(c)(3) non-profit organization, serving citizens, artists and those who love the arts.
-Governed by a volunteer board of directors, DFAL is committed to encouraging individual and corporate participation in the performing, musical, literary, and visual arts.
+From festivals to arts walks, it's easy to find ways to celebrate local artists.
 Duluth is also home to the Southeastern Railway Museum.

 Duluth was recently named as a "Top 10 City for Best American Values" by NewsMax magazine and one of the "Best Affordable Suburbs in America" by Bloomberg Businessweek magazine.